CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/2200-2299/2284-Sender-With-Largest-Word-Count.md

 ---

 ## Problem Statement
-In this tutorial, we will solve the Sender With Largest Word Count problem .
+In this tutorial, we will solve the Sender With Largest Word Count problem.
 We will provide the implementation of the solution in Python, Java, and C++.

 ### Problem Description